 Instructions

 - Cover bowl or wrap dough in wax paper.
 Chill for at 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors meld and also creates a firmer dough to roll into balls.

-- Remove dough from refrigerator.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+- Remove dough from refrigerator and scoop dough using a 1.5 tablespoon (medium) scoop or shape by hand into 1.5 inch balls.

 - Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 10-12 minutes, or until lightly browned around edges.
+Bake for about 10-12 minutes, or until lightly browned across the tops.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations